Labour History number 104 is out now

 - Faith, Empire and Conflict.
 World History Association/Australian Historical Association conference hosted by the University of Notre Dame, Fremantle, 3–5 October 2013.
 Convener: Deborah Gare.
 For more information, click here.

 - Labour History Referencing.
-From issue number 104, May 2013, Labour History will have a new referencing style.
-Not only will there be a shift from endnotes to footnotes, the standard Chicago style of referencing will be adopted.
+Labour History has a new referencing style.
+Not only have we shifted from endnotes to footnotes, we have adopted the Chicago style of referencing.
 Our online style guide has been updated to reflect this change.